Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 We then observe the simulation at $4.0\:Myr$, in the optically thin regime.
-Here, there are no ionising front to observe any more as the whole box should be ionised already.
-Yet, when we observe neutral fraction maps in Fig. \ref{fig:map_xn_4}, we can very quickly see that $\rm M_1$ is less ionised than $\rm P_9$, with bigger patches of more neutral hydrogen in the higher density regions.
-These patches aren't neutral per se, as their neutral fraction is quite low ($~10^{-3}$), but are far less ionised than $\rm P_9$ even though the simulation has converged by now, as shown by the mean neutral fraction evolution in the left plot of Fig. \ref{fig:map_nh_mean}, since both $\rm P_9$ and $\rm M_1$'s neutral fractions have reached a plateau or a near plateau.
-The apparent difference in ionisation can be found in this plot too, as the final mean neutral fraction in $\rm M_1$ is slightly higher than all the mean values for $\rm P_n$ models, who seem to converge toward a value of $10^{-5}$. $\rm M_1$ is also a bit late compared to most $\rm P_n$ models, converging around 0.5 Myr later, which could also have an impact on simulations as the timing of reionisation is an important open question.
-This contrast translates in the PDF of the neutral fraction distribution, right plot of Fig. \ref{fig:map_pdf_4}.
-Here, it is obvious that $\rm M_1$ under-ionises cells even as it stands above all $\rm P_n$ orders, which have all converged toward a lower proportion of neutral cells.
-This graph shows how blatantly bad $\rm M_1$ ends up being once the optically thin regime is reached. \\
+Here, there are no ionising fronts to observe any more as the whole box should be ionised already.
+Yet, when we observe neutral fraction maps in Fig. \ref{fig:map_xn_4}, we can very quickly see that $\rm M_1$ is less ionised than $\rm P_9$, with bigger patches of more neutral hydrogen in the higher-density regions.
+These patches aren't neutral per se, as their neutral fraction is quite low ($\sim 10^{-3}$), but are far less ionised than $\rm P_9$ even though the simulation has converged by now, as shown by the mean neutral fraction evolution in the left plot of Fig. \ref{fig:map_nh_mean}, since both $\rm P_9$ and $\rm M_1$'s neutral fractions have reached a plateau or a near plateau.
+The apparent difference in ionisation can be found in this plot too, as the final mean neutral fraction in $\rm M_1$ is slightly higher than all the mean values for $\rm P_n$ models, which seem to converge toward a value of $10^{-5}$. $\rm M_1$ is also a bit late compared to most $\rm P_n$ models, converging around 0.5 Myr later, which could also have an impact on simulations as the timing of reionisation is an important open question \citep{Kulkarni_2019, Cain_2021}.
+This contrast translates in the PDF of the neutral fraction distribution, right plot of Fig. \ref{fig:map_pdf_4}, where it appears that $\rm M_1$ under-ionises cells even as it stands above all $\rm P_n$ orders, which have all converged toward a lower proportion of neutral cells.
+Indeed, going from around $10^{-4}$ until $10^{-2}$, the PDF of $\rm M_1$ is higher than all $\rm P_n$ orders by at least a decade, even showing a tail of the distribution with cells more ionised than all of $\rm P_n$ at a value of around $2\times10^{-2}$, while the largest neutral fraction for $\rm P_n$ models is around $8\times10^{-3}$.
+This difference in neutral fraction can be explained by the loss of directionality in the $\rm M_1$ model, causing some of the photon budget to exit the simulation box through the photon ejecta that were already visible at 0.4 Myr in Fig.\ref{fig:map_photodens_04_4dec}.
+As a consequence of this, it is likely that $\rm M_1$ has a lower photon budget it can use to ionise the box compared to $\rm P_9$ and thus ends up more neutral once the simulation has converged.\\

+We can verify this hypothesis by looking at the photon density distribution at 4.0 Myr in Fig. \ref{fig:map_photodens_4}.
+At this point in the simulation, we expect a $1/r^2$ photon density profile around sources, as the fully ionised medium is now transparent to radiation.
+However, it appears in this figure that, while $\rm P_9$ seems to fit that description, it is not the case for $\rm M_1$.
+We can observe large photon outflows probably causing a lack of photon budget to ionise the box as much as $\rm P_9$.